 Qualification(s): JD (Hons), GDLP, BBus

 Kerry Palmer is a class actions Associate in Maurice Blackburn’s Sydney office.
-She is currently working on the Grand Western Lodge class action and the NT youth justice class action.
+She is currently working on the the NT Youth Justice and Radio Rentals class actions.

 After a career spanning corporate banking, management consulting, community service and overseas aid work, Kerry’s belief in social justice led her to study law.
 It was this commitment that also led her to join Maurice Blackburn as a graduate lawyer and continue as a lawyer after her admission as a solicitor in 2013.